-The dependency of human life nowadays upon machines, specifically vehicles, has now reached up to a point where it has become a necessity.
+How Do Fuel Injectors Work, The dependency of human life nowadays upon machines, specifical vehicles, has now reached up a point where it has become a necessity.
 Buying a vehicle nowadays to cope with our everyday lives has become inevitable.
 But, upon this gift of technology come along a lot of other responsibilities too.
-Not only these machines regularly need to be fed with fuels and other expensive stuff, but they also require a lot of care from the owner’s side too.
+Not only do these machines regularly need to be fed with fuels and other expensive stuff, but they also require a lot of care from the owner’s side too.
 And for this care, you need to have some basic knowledge about how your motor vehicle works.

 What Are Fuel Injectors

 A fuel injector is a mechanical valve that is controlled electronically.
-It is usually placed at a certain angle to inject just the right amount of fuel to the engine’s combustion chamber.
-Not only does the amount of the fuel being injected needs to be precise, but the angle its placed at, the pressure and the spray pattern must also be very precise according to the need of perfect fuel to air ratio for the combustion.
+It is usually placed at a certain angle to inject just the right amount of fuel into the engine’s combustion chamber.
+Not only does the amount of the fuel being injected need to be precise, but the angle its placed at, the pressure, and the spray pattern must also be very precise according to the need for perfect fuel to air ratio for the combustion.

 How Do Fuel Injectors Work